 Show the full name of your wife, living with you or wholly maintained by you, for the calendar year indicated on the return, and enter their date of birth in the appropriate box.
+With effect from 1st January 2015, if you wholly maintain your wife but she is not living in Guernsey, you are no longer able to claim the Married Persons Allowance.

-If your marriage has taken place since the last completed return, ensure you have completed Section 2 and have provided your wife's former name and her former tax reference, if applicable.
-If your wife is not living with you and you are wholly maintaining her, you will be required to produce evidence of this.
+If your marriage has taken place since the last completed return, ensure you have completed Section 2 and provide your wife's former name and her former tax reference, if applicable.
+You will each need to complete a separate return for the year of marriage.

+A joint return can be completed for the following year.
+If your wife is not living with you but you are wholly maintaining her, you will be required to produce evidence of this.
 If your wife is not living with you and is not wholly maintained by you, DO NOT COMPLETE this section of the return.

-You may provide your authority for your wife to discuss your income tax affairs by ticking the appropriate box.
-This will ensure that full details of your income tax affairs can be discussed with your wife if she contacts this office on your behalf.
+You may provide your authority for your wife to deal with your income tax affairs by ticking the appropriate box.
+This will ensure that full details of your income tax affairs can be discussed with your wife, and she can request any action, if she contacts this office on your behalf.
+This authority will apply until you confirm, in writing, that this is no longer applicable.
+Should you and your wife separate, the authority will automatically no longer apply upon notification of the separation.